TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.37.md

 ---

-I know that ye are Abraham's seed: yet ye seek to kill me, because my word hath not free course in you.
+I know that you are Abraham's seed, yet you seek to kill me, because my word finds no place in you.